+- 1. Slide the rubber cover back.

-- 1. Loosen the locknut. - To increase the throttle cable free play, turn the throttle cable free play adjusting bolt in direction (a).
+- 2. Loosen the locknut.

+- To increase the throttle cable free play, turn the throttle cable free play adjusting bolt in direction (a).
 To decrease the throttle cable free play, turn the adjusting bolt in direction (b).